 \subsection{Flavor-changing Meson Decay}

 Flavor-changing meson decay provides a good probe of a light $Z'$ boson.
-In refs.~\cite{Davoudiasl:2012ag,Davoudiasl:2014kua}, rare meson decay processes, $K \to \pi X$ and $B\to K X$, followed by $X \to e^+e^-, \mu^+\mu^-, \nu\bar{\nu}$ are analyzed for a neutral gauge boson $X$ coupled to the SM fermions only through $\varepsilon$ and $\varepsilon_Z$.
+In refs.~\cite{Davoudiasl:2012ag,Davoudiasl:2014kua}, rare meson decay processes, $K \to \pi X$ and $B\to K X$ followed by $X \to e^+e^-, \mu^+\mu^-, \nu\bar{\nu}$, are analyzed for a neutral gauge boson $X$ coupled to the SM fermions only through $\varepsilon$ and $\varepsilon_Z^{}$.
 The constraints on the mixing parameters highly depend on the main decay mode.
 As for the $K^+ \to \pi^+ X$ process, for example, they obtained $\delta^2 \lesssim 10^{-4}/{\rm Br}(X \to e^+e^-)$ for $X \to e^+e^-$ and $\delta^2 \lesssim 10^{-6}/{\rm Br}(X \to \text{invisible})$ for $X \to \text{invisible}$ in the $\varepsilon \to 0$ limit.

-In our case, $Z'$ originates in the U$(1)_{L_\mu -L_\tau}$ gauge boson and couples equally to $\mu$, $\tau$ and $\nu_{\mu,\tau}$, which complicates the experimental signals in general.
-Nonetheless, in the parameter space where the muon $g-2$ anomaly is resolved, $Z'$ decays only into neutrinos and thus we consider $Z' \to \text{invisible}$ to be the main decay mode.\footnote{ $Z'$ can also decay into $e^+e^-$ through the two mixings.
-However, the invisible decay mode is dominant unless $e \varepsilon$ or $g_{Z}^{} \varepsilon_Z^{}$ is comparable to $g_{Z'}^{}$, which does not happen in our case.} In this case, the $K^+ \to \pi^+ Z'$ decay provides the best limit on the mass mixing.
+In our case, $Z'$ originates in the U$(1)_{L_\mu -L_\tau}$ gauge boson and couples equally to $\mu$, $\tau$, and $\nu_{\mu,\tau}$, which complicates the experimental signals in general.
+Nonetheless, in the parameter space where the muon $g-2$ discrepancy is explained, $Z'$ decays only into the neutrinos, and thus we consider $Z' \to \text{invisible}$ to be the main decay mode.\footnote{ The gauge boson $Z'$ can also decay into $e^+e^-$ through the kinetic and mass mixings.
+However, the invisible decay mode is dominant unless $e \varepsilon$ or $g_{Z}^{} \varepsilon_Z^{}$ is comparable to $g_{Z'}^{}$, which does not happen in our case.} In this case, the $K^+ \to \pi^+ Z'$ decay provides the most stringent limit on the $Z-Z'$ mixing.

-Below we evaluate the $K^+ \to \pi^+ Z'$ decay width following ref.~\cite{Davoudiasl:2014kua} and then update the experimental bound on $\delta$.
+Here, we evaluate the $K^+ \to \pi^+ Z'$ decay width, following ref.~\cite{Davoudiasl:2014kua}, and then update the experimental bound on $\delta$.
 The leading contribution to $K^+ \to \pi^+ Z'$ arises from the top-loop diagram through the mass mixing $\varepsilon_Z^{}$.
 The effect of the kinetic mixing $\varepsilon$ is negligible in the light $Z'$ case.
 The partial decay width is given by